torfjelde/plutojl-mode.el/README.md

 This Emacs minor mode allows provides you with some minor convenience functionality when editing `.jl` files compatible with Pluto.jl.

+_Note that this is an independent piece of work and is in no way connected to the Pluto.jl project._

 ## Installation

 ### Prerequisites

-Before installing the Pluto.jl Notebook Mode, please make sure you have the following dependencies installed:
+Before installing the Pluto.jl mode, please make sure you have the following dependencies installed:

 - [Emacs](https://www.gnu.org/software/emacs/) (version 26 or higher)
 - [Julia](https://julialang.org/) (version 1.0 or higher)